ArtRabs/html-css-basic/README.md

   - Comments: `<!-- ... -->`

-    - Example: [lyrics.html](./lesson-01-html-basic/lyrics.html) - A simple page with a song title and lyrics.
+    - Example/s: [lyrics.html](./lesson-01-html-basic/lyrics.html) - A simple page with a song title and lyrics.

 <hr>